awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/get-started-with-ec2-auto-scaling.md

 **To create a launch configuration**

-1. Open the [Launch configurations page](https://console.aws.amazon.com/ec2autoscaling/home?#/lc) of the Amazon EC2 console\.
+1. Open the [Launch configurations page](https://console.aws.amazon.com/ec2/v2/home?#LaunchConfigurations) of the Amazon EC2 console\.

 1. On the navigation bar, select an AWS Region\.
-The Auto Scaling resources that you create are tied to the Region that you specify\.
+The launch configuration and Auto Scaling group that you create are tied to the Region that you specify\.

 1. Choose **Create launch configuration**, and then enter **my\-first\-launch\-configuration** in the **Name** field\.